Unified description of cuprate superconductors by fractionalized electrons emerging from integrated analyses of photoemission spectra and quasiparticle interference: Introduction

 As one of the major experimental tools, angle-resolved photoemission spectroscopy (ARPES) \cite{damascelli03,sobota21} has been developed and improved in step with the advances in the research history of the cuprates.
 A great advantage of ARPES is its accessibility to a momentum-resolved single-particle spectral function, while its applicable scope is limited to the occupied part of the spectra.
 Although the unoccupied part of the spectra may hold a key to unlocking the mechanism of the high-temperature superconductivity, as well as the anomalous metallic behavior above the critical temperature ($\Tc$), no high-resolution photoemssion technique has been established for this purpose: Inverse photoemission spectroscopy, which can in principle measure the unoccupied spectra, has not yet reached an energy resolution sufficiently high to discuss the above issues.

 Another experimental technique that can access the single-particle excitation spectra is the scanning tunneling spectroscopy/microscopy (STS/STM) \cite{fischer07}.
-This technique can resolve the real-space structure of a sample surface in an atomic resolution, and measure the local density of states (LDOS) at each position for both sides of the Fermi energy at a high energy resolution.
+This technique can reveal the real-space electronic structure of a sample surface in an atomic resolution, measuring a quantity proportional to the local density of states (LDOS) at each position on both sides of the Fermi energy at a high energy resolution.
 While atomic-scale modulation in the LDOS occurs within a unit cell, larger-scale modulation can be observed when a defect or impurity exists on the sample surface.
 This is owing to the interference effect between electron waves before and after the scattering by the defect or impurity, and is called quasiparticle interference (QPI) effect \cite{hasegawa93,crommie93}.
-The QPI pattern observed for the cuprates shows various interesting signals \cite{hoffman02,mcelroy03,hanaguri04,hanaguri07,kohsaka08,lee09,alldredge12,he14,fujita14,machida16,gu19,yu19}, while it requires theoretical analyses to interpret them as a structure of the single-particle excitation spectrum.
+The QPI pattern observed for the cuprates shows various interesting signals \cite{hoffman02,mcelroy03,hanaguri04,hanaguri07,kohsaka08,lee09,alldredge12,he14,fujita14,machida16,gu19,yu19}, while it requires careful theoretical analyses to interpret them in terms of the structure of the single-particle excitation spectrum.